 Green waste (in small quantities)

 Dead leaves and branches are not accepted in the brown bin because they no longer contain chlorophyll, which fuels biomethanation.
-You must therefore dispose of your dead leaves during green waste collections.The City of Saint-Lambert will offer 12 green waste collections between spring and fall.
+You must therefore dispose of your dead leaves during green waste collections.The Ville de Saint-Lambert is offering 12 green waste collections between spring and fall.